kosli-dev/cli/docs.kosli.com/content/getting_started/attestations.md

 Currently, only `snyk container scan` results are supported for this type.
 For `snyk code scan` please use the generic attestation type.
 {{< /hint >}}

-See [attest Snyk results o an artifact or a trail](/client_reference/kosli_attest_snyk/) for usage details and examples.
+See [attest Snyk results to an artifact or a trail](/client_reference/kosli_attest_snyk/) for usage details and examples.

 ### Jira issues